jompero/unit_pathfinder_tira/Documentation/User guide.md

 # User guide

 ## Launch
-Jar location: unit_pathfinder_tira/JAR/unit_pathfinder_tira.jar
 Launch jar to start the program.
+Jar location: unit_pathfinder_tira/Jar/unit_pathfinder_tira.jar

-Alternatively, one can use command line tool to rune the following command under unit_pathfinder_tira/unit_pathfinder_tira:
+Alternatively, one can use command line tool to run the following command under unit_pathfinder_tira/unit_pathfinder_tira:
 `$ ./gradlew run`

 To run unit tests, use the following command instead: